 There are still new things to discover every day, but this article should give you an idea of what to visit in Ingolstadt.
 I have also included recommendations for a day-trip to Weltenburg Abbey, which is an amazing place to visit from Ingolstadt.

-The nearest airport is in Munich and I recommend that you use my favorite site Kiwi.com to find the cheapest flights.
-The airport express connecting Munich Airport and Ingolstadt takes about 55 minutes.
+The nearest airport is in Munich: The airport express connecting Munich Airport and Ingolstadt takes about 55 minutes.
 It is very frequent and operates by day and night.

-It is a good idea to connect your visit to Ingolstadt with other interesting places in Bavaria such as Munich, Augsburg, or Dachau.
+It is a good idea to connect your visit to Ingolstadt with other interesting places in Bavaria such as Munich , Augsburg, or Dachau.
 Particularly great trips are to Nuremberg Old Town and Neuschwanstein Castle.
 I also recommend visiting Regensburg with its stunning bridge and medieval center: situated just 80 kilometers from Ingolstadt, Regensburg makes for a great day trip.
 All in all, there is really a lot to see in the region!